javelit/docs/content/kb/FAQ/streamlit-watch-changes-other-modules-importing-app.md

 ---
 title: How can I make Streamlit watch for changes in other modules I'm importing in my app?
 slug: /knowledge-base/using-streamlit/streamlit-watch-changes-other-modules-importing-app
+ignore: true
 ---

 # How can I make Streamlit watch for changes in other modules I'm importing in my app?